 - 1. Preheat the oven to 425ºF (218°C).

-- 2. Plonk as few or as many unpeeled whole onions as desired on a baking sheet.
-Roast until the skins are deep golden brown and blistered and the inner parts are very tender throughout and yield when pierced with a sharp knife, an hour or longer, depending on the size.
+- 2. Plonk as few or as many unpeeled whole onions as desired on a rimmed baking sheet lined with aluminum oil or parchment paper.
+Roast until the papery onion skins are deep golden brown and blistered and the inner layers of onion seem yielding and tender when pierced with the tip of a sharp knife, an hour or longer, depending on the size.

-- 3. To serve, use a knife to slice across the top of each orb, discarding the top.
-Serve with salt at the table.
+- 3. To serve, use a knife to slice across the top of each orb, discarding the top or tossing it in the compost.
+Serve with a sprinkling of salt.
+Diners can unpeel the onion on their own, casting the papery onion skins to the side.

 Hungry for more?
 Chow down on these: